-Photorealistic and impeccably divisive, Calida Rawles discusses her rippling water-based paintings
+Calida Rawles discusses her hyper-realistic rippling paintings of bodies in water

 The LA-based painter discusses her wonderful work, where African-American women and men take centre stage as they’re drenched in the blue landscape of water.

 - Reading Time

 - 4 minute read

 Rippling and glistening like glass, the subjects which Calida Rawles paints are beautifully submerged in the most detailed of settings.
 Bodies are drenched in a deep blue landscape, moving through still water as they leave a bubbly trail behind.
 It’s photorealism at its finest, as the African-American women and men are composed with “poetic abstraction,” Calida tells It’s Nice That.

 For Calida, water is a spiritually healing element.
 The key theme throughout her work, she turns towards this element for its heavily loaded context – “it’s historical connotations to racial exclusion and cultural fears,” she says.
 There’s a certain and complicated duality about water that she’s attracted to, with it being a way of addressing identity, politics, as well as “reimagining her subjects beyond cultural tropes”.
 In this sense, her work is often a mirror to that which surrounds her, whereby current events, “topographic maps of cities” and accounts of racially targeted violence play key parts in the making-of her work.
 In other parts, however, it can be more celebratory, as she aims to depict the “resilience, strength and beauty” of African American culture.

 Having attended Spelman College and New York University, when Calida graduated, she decided to pursue graphic design as a career, working at a t-shirt brand called Echo Unlimited.
 Later, she moved to Los Angeles with her husband and stepson.
 “I expanded my family with three little girls and wrote a children’s book, Same Difference,” she continues.
 “Then, I focused back to my studio practice as a painter.”